hirokuma/typescript-minimal-starter/README.md

 You can use the following utility scripts to make commands easier

-- `yarn build` to transpile to Javascript
+- `npm run build` to transpile to Javascript
-- `yarn dev` to run the Typescript transpiler in watch mode
+- `npm run dev` to run the Typescript transpiler in watch mode
-- `yarn start to run your code`
+- `npm start` to run your code